Learning Task Priorities from Demonstrations: Introduction

-In this article, we offer a new perspective on task-parameterized movement models, where not only the state of the environment is considered for modulating a skill, but also the state of the robot.
-The approach is based on Task-Parameterized Gaussian Mixture Models (TP-GMM) \cite{Calinon16JIST} that we further develop here to tackle learning problems of increased complexity.
-In its original formulation, TP-GMM allows for encoding movements from the perspective of different coordinate systems in the workspace of the robot, representing poses of objects or other landmarks.
-Such coordinate systems can have different importance throughout the task, depending on the variability observed in the demonstrations.
-Here we exploit the affine structure offered by TP-GMM to consider projection operators other than rotation and translation, such as Jacobian matrices and task hierarchies, which allow for learning a more diversified range of tasks.

-More specifically, the contribution of this paper is a novel formulation of TP-GMM to: \begin{enumerate} \item \textbf{Simultaneously learn constraints in operational and configuration spaces.} With respect to previous work \cite{Calinon09AR}, this article is an improvement in two directions: i) it formalizes the handling of constraints in operational and configuration spaces in the context of TP-GMM and ii) it introduces projection operators, based on unit quaternions, that allow for considering orientation constraints. \item \textbf{Learn task priorities from demonstrations.} We propose an approach for learning and synthesizing demonstrated priority behaviors, given an initial set of candidate task hierarchies. \end{enumerate}
+In this article, we offer a new perspective on task-parameterized movement models by including Jacobian matrices and null space structures in their formulation.
+Our approach takes Task-Parameterized Gaussian Mixture Models (TP-GMM) \cite{Calinon12Humanoids,Calinon16JIST} (reviewed in Section \ref{sec:LearningTPMovements}) as an example, which was originally used to probabilistically encode Cartesian end-effector motions from the perspective of different coordinate systems.
+We propose here a more general formulation, exploiting the affine operations structure of TP-GMM to address the aforementioned LfD problems.
+More specifically, the contribution of this paper is a novel formulation of TP-GMM to: \begin{compactenum} \item \textbf{Simultaneously learn constraints in operational and configuration spaces (Section \ref{sec:combiningConstraints}).} This article improves on previous work \cite{Calinon09AR} in two directions: i) it formalizes the handling of operational and configuration space constraints in the context of TP-GMM and ii) it introduces unit quaternion-based projection operators, that permit the learning of orientation constraints. \item \textbf{Learn task prioritization hierarchies (Section \ref{sec:priorityConstraints}).} Our formulation permits the identification of demonstrated priority behaviors, given an initial set of \textit{candidate} task hierarchies.
+In addition, it allows the robot to reproduce the learned priorities in new situations.
+To the best of our knowledge, this is the first approach that permits learning full hierarchy structures from only few demonstrations. \end{compactenum}